Staff vs. Senior Engineer: The Skills That Separate Individual Mastery from Organizational Impact

 Staff engineers consult directly with directors or VPs, shaping roadmaps that affect multiple teams and product lines.
 Senior engineers report to line managers and drive decisions within their immediate squad, wielding authority through technical mastery rather than organizational position.

-Scope and Technical Execution
+Scope and technical execution

 Senior engineers obsess over single services: reliability metrics, performance benchmarks, feature roadmaps.
 You make tactical decisions quickly, protect delivery dates, and ensure your system runs flawlessly.